hawla-dsci-lab/dsci-lab/dsci-pytrans.md

 * Refresh fundamental programming concepts which are already known from lanuages like C, Java etc.

 Fundamental Python Subjects include (but are not restricted to)

+* Data types
+* List, Dictionary (not only) Comprehensions, lambda, map, reduce, filter
-* data types (numbers, strings, booleans)
+* Collection Data types
-* data structures, i.e. List, Dict, Set, String
-* I/O from/to text file
-* functions, variable scope
+* Control Structures and Functions
+* Modules and packages
+* File management, input, output
-* modules
+* Object Oriented Programming
-* foundational aspects of Python OOP

-### Subject 3: Pythonic Python

-Objective:
-* Get an introduction to specific "pythonic" elements, which make a difference w.r.t.
-C or Java: Do it the pythonic way!

-Pythonic Python Subjects include (but are not restricted to)
-* list comprehension
-* functions are first class objects
-* lambdas, map
-* dynamic typing, overloading, polymorphism

 ## Exercises